 With consistent positive reinforcement, a lab will excel with basic obedience training and soon be ready to move on to more complicated skills.
 Labs are known to be a little distractible, but this can be easily mitigated with plenty of mental and physical exercise, including teaching your lab new tricks in quiet environments where they can focus.

-Labrador retriever dogs tend to be a healthy breed with very few health problems.
-Some labs may develop elbow dysplasia and hip dysplasia, but less so than other dog breeds.
-Labrador retrievers can also tend toward knee problems and eye problems, such as progressive retinal atrophy.
+Labrador Retriever dogs tend to be a healthy breed with very few health problems.
+Some Labs may develop elbow dysplasia and hip dysplasia, but less so than other dog breeds.
+Labrador Retrievers can also tend toward knee problems and eye problems, such as progressive retinal atrophy.
 Ask your vet for more information on prevention or treatment of potential health issues.
+Many pet owners opt for pet health insurance, just in case.

 A note on that endless game of fetch: some labs will work until they collapse.
 Be sure to take regular rest and water breaks when you’re getting your play on.